HL7/fhir-identity-matching-ig/input/pagecontent/guidance-on-identity-assurance.md

     ​    send equivalent notice via email address or phone number associated with the person in records

   - Declaration of identity assertion by the individual indicates that submitted information represents their own identity
-  - Knowledge Based Verification (KBV) **MUST NOT** be used as a substitute for in-person or remote unsupervised matched of the individual to the government issued photo ID and **MAY** only be used if necessary as an addition to a photo ID comparison process, when required to resolve to a unique identity
+  - Knowledge Based Verification (KBV) **SHALL NOT** be used as a substitute for in-person or remote unsupervised matched of the individual to the government issued photo ID and **MAY** only be used if necessary as an addition to a photo ID comparison process, when required to resolve to a unique identity

 ​